lazy-clone/clone-factory/README.md

 There are two basic types of cloning: shallow and deep.
 The Shallow Clone copies the values of an object, but do not clone the references.
 The Deep Clone copies the values clone the references.

-In this library, we will build an orthogonal approach, a Lazy Clone.
-The Lazy Clone only create a cloned object if some value needs to be changed.
+In this library, we will build an different approach, the Lazy Clone.
+The Lazy Clone execute the Shallow clone on all primitive and immutable values and for the other only clones if they are requested by getters or setters.

 # Cloning Java Values